Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

-The OF protocol has multiple modes of operations that depend on the functions supported by the devices involved as well as the type of device to be located.
-In this section, we outline the main OF protocol that applies to mobile devices, which consists of four main operations: Device/Account Registration, Offline (Lost) Device Operation, Online (Helper) Device Operation, and Device/Account Deregistration.
+The OF protocol has multiple modes of operations that depend on the functions supported by the devices involved.
+We outline the main OF protocol that applies to mobile devices, which consists of four main operations: Device/Account Registration, lost (offline) device Operation, helper (online) device Operation, and Device/Account Deregistration.
+To simplify presentation, we omit the detailed concrete details of various messages exchanged and would refer to some important data symbolically.
+We also conflate the different servers used in the OF protocol to a single entity, which we simply refer to as "the server".

 The protocol can be summarised as follows.
-Initially, devices must complete the registration process with an active network connection.
-All devices involved with the protocol must be registered to OF.
+Initially, devices must complete the registration process with the server to obtain various parameters that will be used in the offline operation.
 When a registered device goes offline, it starts advertising a unique payload that identifies itself.
 This payload is picked up by nearby online (registered) devices which parse the payload extracting the device’s identifier.
 The online device then accesses available location services to find out its own location.
-It then sends the lost device’s identifier and the location through to Samsung.
-The owner of the lost device can then access the FMM web service to find out its location.
+It then sends the lost device’s identifier and the location through to the server.
+The owner of the lost device can then access the server to find out its location.
 Further details of each operation are outlined below.

-\paragraph{Device/Account Registration} When a user decides to enable FMM, they are required to login to a Samsung account.
-Their device communicates with Samsung to verify the account and complete the sign in.
-This associates the device to the given account under the normal FMM operation.

-If the user then decides to enable Offline Finding, a separate registration process is started.
-This registers the device and account with the Offline Finding feature by sending a HTTPS request to a specific ‘registerDevice’ URL within Samsung’s servers.
-This process requires an active network connection so that the device can communicate with Samsung.
-The device will not let a user toggle OF on without an active network connection.
-The registration process is a single HTTPS request that receives a single HTTPS response.

-To begin the registration process, the device firstly generates a 16-byte random secret key.
-This is generated using Java Random (notably not Java SecureRandom).
-This random secret key is not stored on the device.
-The device then forms a registration object which is to be sent to Samsung using HTTPS.
-This object contains the following device and account information: